 2019 opens with When Legacies Become Debts, an exhibition and series of conversations curated by Azar Mahmoudian.
 The program contemplates personal and collective reliances between two generations of artists and writers in the contemporary Iranian context.
 It asks how can one deal with artistic and intellectual inheritances that are desired or unwanted, reassuring or questionable?
 Opening on 18 January 2019, the programme brings to centre stage the dynamics of artistic research and production as a series of indebted relationships, whether pedagogical, discursive or material.

-To complete the modernist series in spring 2019 The Mosaic Rooms present works by the abstract painter Mohammed Melehi (b.
+To complete the modernist series in spring 2019 The Mosaic Rooms present works by the abstract painter Mohamed Melehi (b.
 1936) and the Casablanca art school.
 Melehi’s own work results from a dialogue between Moroccan traditional and popular craft, whilst also connecting to the hard edge painters of the 50’s and 60’s.
 Paintings by Melehi, canvases of bright flat colour with his characteristic wave motif, will be shown alongside works by other influential figures from this transformative art school.

 Bringing the 10th anniversary programme to a close, The Mosaic Rooms in collaboration with Morocco-based Kulte Gallery organise RAW QUEENS, a group exhibition curated by Yasmina Naji.
 The exhibition explores art, feminism and decolonisation and features work by artists including Fatima Mazmouz and Meriem Bennani.